 Hairless pets are at increased risk of developing infections, sunburn, dry skin and other skin conditions that can make them very uncomfortable.
 Fortunately, it's easy to prevent these conditions ...View Article

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Dr. Robert Blagg, DVM

 Dr. Blagg started with the practice in 1987 after graduating from Texas Tech University in 1983 with a BS in Animal Science and from Texas A&M University in 1987 with his DVM.
 Dr. Blagg was born in Brownwood, TX but grew up in San Angelo, TX.
 He has been married for almost 20 years to his wife Dottie, who is a pharmacist and a talented triathelete, and has two sons named Robert and Ben.
-He is also a proud grandparent a grandson named James and granddaughter named Ada.
-They live in New Braunfels with their cat Cupcake and their dog Ginger.
+He is also a proud grandparent to grandson James and granddaughter Ada.
+Dr. Blagg and Dottie live in New Braunfels with their cat Cupcake and their dog Ginger.

 When not working, Dr. Blagg enjoys fishing, running, cycling, swimming, skiing, and practicing his French.
 He has been involved with Central Texas Flyfishers for many years as well as a member of the Rotary Club of Greater San Marcos.
 He is a member of the American Veterinary Medical Association, of the Texas Veterinary Medical Association, and of the Comal County Veterinary Medical Association.